OverviewKey FactsSymptomsTypesCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careLiving withComplicationsFAQsReferences

 Prevention Of Liver Cirrhosis

-Even though the liver is the only organ in the body having regenerative capacity, it is essential to never abuse it and treat the organ with respect and care.
-Following steps can be taken for the prevention of liver cirrhosis:
+Even though the liver is the only organ in the body with regenerative capacity, it is essential to never abuse it and treat it with respect and care.
+The following steps can be taken for the prevention of liver cirrhosis:

 1. Limit alcohol intake

-• Healthy diet plays an important role in prevention of liver diseases.
-Diet should include fruits, vegetables, whole grains, lean protein sources, unsalted nuts, seeds and low-fat dairy products.
+• Your diet should include fruits, vegetables, whole grains, lean protein sources, unsalted nuts and seeds, and low-fat dairy products.

-• Eating foods with healthy fats is also important.
-Unsaturated fats should be consumed instead of saturated fats and trans fats.
+• Unsaturated fats should be consumed instead of saturated fats and trans fats.

-• In case of hemochromatosis, iron supplements and multivitamins with iron and Vitamin C should be avoided.
+• If someone has Hemochromatosis, iron supplements, multivitamins with iron, and Vitamin C supplements need to be avoided.

-• In case of Wilson's disease, foods high in copper need to be eliminated from the diet.
-These foods include shellfish, organ meats, nuts, chocolate, mushrooms, kale, asparagus, parsley, potatoes with skin (both white and sweet), lima beans, soybean, sprouts and spinach.
+• If someone has Wilson's Disease, foods high in copper need to be eliminated from the diet.
+These foods include shellfish, organ meats, nuts, chocolate, etc.

 3. Maintain a healthy weight